For You are my hope, O Lord God, You are my confidence from my youth (Psalm 71:5).

 We want to assist local churches as they nurture and prepare this new generation of parents, lay ministry leaders, pastors and missionaries.
 SGA partners are helping to equip youth groups as they are discipled by their local youth leader, and are actively using their gifts to minister in their communities, sharing the Gospel.
 We are also helping with periodic national and regional training conferences to equip youth leaders for effective outreach.

 It only takes $15 a month to help supply a young Russian Christian for a whole year of ministry, or $180 for the whole year.
 Your gift will help provide the young people with evangelistic literature, ministry materials, transportation, and biblically sound training.
-Click here to support our youth IN ministry.
+Click here to support our youth ministry.

 These youth groups are more than ministry to youth — they also are an opportunity for young people themselves to minister and witness about what the Lord has done in their lives.